Maxim Voznesensky: Career

-In 1992 Voznesenskiy became a member of the Artists Union of the USSR in Moscow.
-In 1998 Maxim Voznesenskiy, together with his wife Irina Dorofeyeva, founded House of Jewellery "Jewellery Theatre".
-After her death Voznesenskiy went on to open a private boutique "Jewellery Theatre" as its owner and creative director, in Moscow on Kutuzovsky Prospect, and later in 2010 on Kuznetsky Most.
-Speaking to the New York Times, Voznesenskiy explained:
+In 1992 Voznesensky became a member of the Artists Union of the USSR in Moscow.
+In 1998 Maxim Voznesensky, together with his wife Irina Dorofeyeva, founded House of Jewellery "Jewellery Theatre".
+After her death Voznesensky went on to open a private boutique "Jewellery Theatre" as its owner and creative director, in Moscow on Kutuzovsky Prospect, and later in 2010 on Kuznetsky Most.
+Speaking to the New York Times, Voznesensky explained:

 We are doing all we can to revive the traditions of Russian jewelry art and return it to the level it was at before the revolution...
 Today, Jewellery Theatre is less a commercial enterprise than it is a cultural and educational organization.

 He then moved to London to open the Maxim Voznesensky boutique on Old Bond Street together with his financial partner.
 Late in 2013 Maxim left the partnership and the boutique was renamed "Jewellery Theatre".

-In 2013 he went on to found ART VIVID LTD in London for the creation and sale of original, exclusive pieces of jewellery under the brand name MAXIM V. This same company under the name MAXIM VOZNESENSKY produces unique pieces of art – ART VIVID treasures.

-Maxim Voznesenskiy while travelling widely, lives between London and Milan.

-2015 saw the launch of MAXIM V and his new collection VIVID TREASURES by the Bentley & Skinner boutique in Piccadilly, jewellers by Royal Appointment to His Majesty the King.

 Collections

-Maxim Voznesenskiy has designed over twenty individual collections of jewellery, and today his jewellery is represented in museums including the Kremlin Armoury, the Ekaterinburg Museum of Fine Arts, and in private collections in many parts of the world including Russia, Germany, Holland, Israel, France, Spain, Italy, Canada and the USA.
+Voznesensky has designed over twenty individual collections of jewellery, and today his jewellery is represented in museums including the Kremlin Armoury, the Ekaterinburg Museum of Fine Arts, and in private collections in many parts of the world including Russia, Germany, Holland, Israel, France, Spain, Italy, Canada and the USA.